-Michael is a Partner in the firm’s Halifax office and is the leader of our Energy and Natural Resources Practice Group.
+Michael is a Board Director and Partner in the firm’s Halifax office and is the leader of our Energy and Natural Resources Practice Group.
 He previously spent several years as senior counsel at the Canadian head offices of a major international oil and gas company.
 Mike has extensive commercial and regulatory experience in energy, natural resources and environmental matters, with a particular focus on oil and gas – both onshore and offshore.

 Mike has worked on numerous complex energy and natural resources projects, including offshore and onshore oil & gas projects; mining projects; joint venture arrangements; LNG export & import facilities; pipelines and processing facilities; refinery projects; gas distribution systems; carbon capture and sequestration; and renewable energy projects.
 He also provides advice on competition law (including merger review and conspiracy provisions); health, safety & environment; and other compliance matters, including the development and implementation of corporate compliance programs.